-The County Planning Office hired URS Corporation to prepare AR 6 pursuant to the 2000 GUP.
+The County Planning Office hired URS Corporation to prepare AR 7 pursuant to the 2000 GUP.
 Stanford University provided funding for all aspects of the Annual Report and provided necessary information in a timely manner.

-The draft AR 6 will be presented to the Community Resource Group in March 2007 and the final report will be presented to the Planning Commission at the June 2007 public hearing.
+The draft AR 7 will be presented to the Community Resource Group in March 2008 and the final report will be presented to the Planning Commission at the June 2008 public hearing.

-GUP Condition D: Permitting and Environmental Review During the AR 6 reporting period, Stanford received ASA or small project exemptions and/or a building permit or demolition permit for 20 projects.
+GUP Condition D: Permitting and Environmental Review

+During the AR 7 reporting period, Stanford received ASA or small project exemptions and/or a building permit or demolition permit for 15 projects.
 All of these projects were determined to be consistent with the General Plan land use designations and zoning and were found to be adequately analyzed in the CP/GUP EIR.
 See Section II of this Annual Report for the status of each project.

 It is beyond the scope of this Annual Report to document every minor violation of County ordinances or other requirements that occur on Stanford University land.
 When violations occur, they are addressed though appropriate County procedures.
 As of this Annual Report, there has been no action that would require the County Planning Commission to consider or determine Stanford to be in non-compliance with any GUP condition or mitigation requirement.
 Stanford University remains in compliance with the GUP.

 The zoning enforcement office and building inspection office report that Stanford University is in compliance with other County requirements.

-GUP Condition E: Academic Building Area Review Stanford is in compliance with GUP Condition E. See Appendix B for more detail.
-GUP Condition F: Housing The Munger Graduate Housing Project received ASA but is still awaiting a building permit therefore no new housing units were added to the Stanford campus during this reporting period.
+GUP Condition E: Academic Building Area Review

+Stanford is in compliance with GUP Condition E. See Appendix B for more detail.

+GUP Condition F: Housing

+During AR 6, the Munger Graduate Housing Project received ASA approval for 600 units of housing and is under construction.
+At the time of this report, it has not yet had a framing inspection; therefore no new housing units were added to the Stanford campus during this reporting period.
 Cumulatively, the construction of housing during the first and second annual reporting periods had resulted in an increase of 425 housing units (Table 3) on campus.

 Currently, Stanford capacity for providing units of student housing remains equivalent to the capacity identified by Stanford University at the time of initial occupancy.
 Stanford's housing needs are subject to fluctuation during any given year.
 Accordingly, Stanford University may redistribute the student population among existing housing facilities in any given year, based on current population and programmatic needs.
 The County will, as needed, reassess housing availability status with appropriate Stanford University staff.
 If Stanford University should ever apply for a development permit that would change the number of beds available to students, that action and the change in beds would be reported in the Annual Report.